PinakGupta/Tic-Tac-Toe-Game/README.md

 ## Overview

 - The game is designed to be responsive, ensuring a seamless experience on various devices.
-- The user can play against another user or against an AI opponent.
+- The user can play against another user.
 - The project structure is organized, making it easy to understand and extend.

 ## Technologies Used